somikm-robotics/multi-agent-hazard-detection/README.md

 ## Overview

 A multi-agent robotic framework for autonomous hazard detection and assessment in open-pit ore mining environments.
 The system integrates three coordinated agents — an aerial drone, a wheeled ground robot, and a human supervisory agent — operating within a ROS2 Iron and Gazebo Fortress simulation.

 The system goes beyond simple waypoint navigation to create an intelligent, safety-critical inspection framework capable of detecting, assessing, and responding to multiple hazard types in real time.
+A standalone material handling agent extends the framework to conveyor belt monitoring, classifying operational hazards including blockages, spillage, overloading, and misalignment using a ResNet-18 classifier trained on synthetic ore datasets.

 ---